 Carbon Sequestration Tenure

-Moving forward, government will issue carbon sequestration rights through a competitive process, advancing the development of strategically located carbon storage hubs.
-More details will be available in late spring 2021.
-An Information Letter regarding Carbon Sequestration Tenure Management can be found at:
+Moving forward, government will issue carbon sequestration rights through a competitive process, enabling the development of carbon storage hubs.
+More details are available at links below.

 CCS beyond Alberta

 - Atlas of Canada Clean Energy Resources and Projects (CERP)